semadilber/CustomBootloader/README.md

 - No encryption implemented (add for production use)
 - Consider implementing digital signatures for firmware validation
 - Bootloader sectors should be write-protected in production

+⚠️ Important Note:
+The user-provided firmware must be linked correctly to match the target flash sector.
+This means the .ld (linker script) file must define the starting flash address according to the specific sector where the bootloader is designed to write the firmware.
+If this address is incorrect, the uploaded firmware may overwrite unintended memory regions or fail to run properly after flashing.